 I laughed with that Maria and touched by her story the movie took me to that place of love where I cry.

 Blood rushing rhythm

 It is her heartbeat that tells her how to dance.
 An inner impulse keeps her dedicated to the tango throughout her life.
-She lights up when she reminisce about dancing outside under the moon with other couples
+She lights up when she reminisces about dancing outside under the moon with other couples.

 I want to feel the pulse of writing and let the moon light up the path.
 I want to write in the night and not feel the tiredness of afternoon twilight.
 When I picked up an old magazine today at a cafe there was a whole article about the tango.
 While writing, the afternoon turned into evening promising me a dose of moon magic, whispering just one more word.

 When did you last feel the blood-rushing rhythm of writing?